Formlabs/OpenFL/README.md

 # OpenFL scripts do not work in Python 3.8, Use 2.7 instead.

-# Community Scripts

-The community scripts will be located in the [Dev branch](https://github.com/opensourcemanufacturing/OpenFL/tree/Dev) until further testing is completed.

 # OpenFL
 This repository contains an API for interfacing with the Form 1/1+ 3D printer.